Croatia: Independence

-Independent Croatia (1991–present)

 After the end of the war, Croatia faced the challenges of post-war reconstruction, the return of refugees, establishing democracy, protecting human rights, and general social and economic development.
-The main law of independent Croatia was established with the Constitution adopted on 22 December 1990, six months prior to declaration of independence.

-The post-2000 period is characterised by democratisation, economic growth, structural and social reforms, as well as problems such as unemployment, corruption, and the inefficiency of the public administration.
-In November 2000 and March 2001, the Parliament amended the Constitution, changing its bicameral structure back into its historic unicameral form and reducing presidential powers.
+The 2000s were characterized by democratization, economic growth, structural and social reforms, and problems such as unemployment, corruption, and the inefficiency of public administration.
+In November 2000 and March 2001, the Parliament amended the Constitution, first adopted on 22 December 1990, changing its bicameral structure back into its historic unicameral form and reducing presidential powers.

 Croatia joined the Partnership for Peace on 25 May 2000 and became a member of the World Trade Organization on 30 November 2000.
-On 29 October 2001, Croatia signed a Stabilisation and Association Agreement with the European Union, submitted a formal application for the EU membership in 2003, was given the status of candidate country in 2004, and began accession negotiations in 2005.
+On 29 October 2001, Croatia signed a Stabilisation and Association Agreement with the European Union, submitted a formal application for the EU membership in 2003, was given the status of a candidate country in 2004, and began accession negotiations in 2005.
+Although the Croatian economy enjoyed a significant boom in the early 2000s, the 2008 financial crisis forced the government to cut spending, thus provoking a public outcry.

+Croatia served on the United Nations Security Council in the 2008–2009 term for the first time, assuming the non-permanent seat in December 2008.
+On 1 April 2009, Croatia joined NATO.

+A wave of anti-government protests in 2011 reflected a general dissatisfaction with the current political and economic situation.
+The protests brought together diverse political persuasions in response to recent government corruption scandals and called for early elections.
+On 28 October 2011 MPs voted to dissolve Parliament and the protests gradually subsided.
+President Ivo Josipović agreed to a dissolution of Sabor on Monday, 31 October and scheduled new elections for Sunday 4 December 2011.

-In December 2011, Croatia completed EU accession negotiations and signed an EU accession treaty on 9 December 2011.
+On 30 June 2011, Croatia successfully completed EU accession negotiations.
+The country signed the Accession Treaty on 9 December 2011 and held a referendum on 22 January 2012, where Croatian citizens voted in favor of an EU membership.
 Croatia joined the European Union on 1 July 2013.
-A recurring obstacle to the negotiations was Croatia's ICTY co-operation record and Slovenian blocking of the negotiations because of Croatia–Slovenia border disputes.

-Although the Croatian economy had enjoyed a significant boom in the early 2000s, the financial crisis in 2008 forced the government to cut spending, thus provoking a public outcry.

-Croatia served on the United Nations Security Council for the 2008–2009 term, assuming the presidency in December 2008.
-On 1 April 2009, Croatia joined NATO.

-A wave of anti-government protests in early 2011 reflected a general dissatisfaction with politics and economics.

-Croatia completed EU accession negotiations in 2011.
-A majority of Croatian voters opted in favour of EU membership in a 2012 referendum., Croatia joined the European Union effective 1 July 2013.
-Croatia was affected by the 2015 European migrant crisis when Hungary's closure of borders with Serbia pushed over 700,000 refugees and migrants to pass through Croatia on their way to other countries.
+Croatia was affected by the 2015 European migrant crisis when Hungary's closure of borders with Serbia pushed over 700,000 refugees and migrants to pass through Croatia on their way to other EU countries.

-On 19 October 2016, Andrej Plenković began serving as Croatian Prime Minister.
-The most recent presidential elections, on 5 January 2020, elected Zoran Milanović as president.
+On 19 October 2016, Andrej Plenković began serving as the current Croatian Prime Minister.
+The most recent presidential elections, held on 5 January 2020, elected Zoran Milanović as president.

+On 25 January 2022, the OECD Council decided to open accession negotiations with Croatia.
+Throughout the accession process, Croatia was to implement numerous reforms that will advance all spheres of activity – from public services and the justice system to education, transport, finance, health, and trade.
+In line with the OECD Accession Roadmap from June 2022, Croatia will undergo technical reviews by 25 OECD committees and is so far progressing at a faster pace than expected.
+Full membership is expected in 2025 and is the last big foreign policy goal Croatia still has to achieve.